The Real Costs of Car Crashes

 That includes $277 billion in actual cost, and an estimated $594 billion in “harm from the loss of life and the pain and decreased quality of life due to injuries,” a new U.S. Department of Transportation’s NHTSA report said.
 There are clear data that shows that if a car accident occurs, there is a possibility of wrongful death for any of the accident victims.

-Studying crashes with recorded police reports and filed claims with insurance companies in the U.S. in 2010, NHTSA counted up 32,999 fatalities, 3.9 million non-fatal injuries and 24 million damaged vehicles in “The Economic and Societal Impact of Motor Vehicle Crashes 2010.”
+Studying crashes with recorded police reports and filed claims with insurance companies in the U.S. in 2010, NHTSA counted up 32,999 fatalities, 3.9 million non-fatal injuries, and 24 million damaged vehicles in “The Economic and Societal Impact of Motor Vehicle Crashes 2010.”

 The sweeping report takes in a lot of ground, particularly in calculating the “quality of life” losses.
 Among the factors considered in the direct losses of $277 billion, the report said, were $93 billion in lost productivity, $76 billion in property damage, $35 billion in medical expenses, and $28 billion in the costs of traffic-related congestion — like traffic jams and increased air pollution.

 The report concluded that drunk driving, speeding, and “distraction” were key contributors.

 Drunk driving alone, the report said, accounted for 18% of the total economic loss from motor vehicle crashes, costing the economy as much as $199 billion in direct and quality-of-life losses.
 Brain injury is one of the serious injuries a victim could receive from such a car crash.